 Before we go much further, I think it’s time for an overview of the main linguistic, religious and political developments in the study area.
 The three are very much intertwined.
 Other topics will get their own timelines when the need arises.

 Dates for events are given below in the Zayedin calendar.
-They are expressed as years before or after the Proclamation of the Faith in 1154.
-This is Year Zero.
+They are expressed as years before or after the Proclamation of the Faith in the year we call 1154 A.D.
+In the Zayedin calendar, this is Year Zero.
 It inaugurates Omun Zeikan, the Age of Faith.
 Earlier dates are expressed negatively.
 These belong to Omun Hemwan, the Age of Error.